JianWang2018/Resources/README.md

 # Resources

-Restore useful links and materials.
+This repository is used to restore useful links and materials.
+Now it has three parts: links, courses and books.
+Typically I pay mare attention to the mahcine learning and parallel computing area.

 **Links:**